 Substitution of printed circuit boards or individual components does not necessarily mean the relay will operate properly.
 Always test the relay before placing it in operation.

-If in-house repair is to be attempted, component values may be obtained from the schematics or the parts list of the Service Manual.
-Replacement parts may be purchased locally.
-The quality of replacement parts must be at least equal to that of the original components.
+If in-house repair is to be attempted, the quality of replacement parts must be at least equal to that of the original components.
+When complete boards or assemblies are needed, the following information is required.